 Bronze Age Boat Remains Found in Faversham Boat Yard

-Written by Duncan Martin on October 1, 2015
+Written by karen on 1 October 2015

 A rare wooden boat dating to back the Bronze Age has been discovered at a boatyard in Hollow Shore, Faversham.

 It was found at the weekend, but quickly returned to the water to prevent it from drying out.

 Local archaeologists say the craft is in exceptional condition.